GoogleCloudPlatform/snapshot-debugger/samples/python/appengine-flexible/README.md

     gcloud app deploy

-## Navigate To Your App

-This will ensure the app is run and is required as your app will not be debuggable until after the first request has been received.
-The URL should be provided in the `target url` output of the previous step.

 ## Determine the Debuggee ID

 Based on the service and version you'll be able to identify your debuggee ID